 - How did you go about getting this book published?

-- The powerful device went off just metres from
+- The powerful device went off just metres from the market entrance.

 - Why did the alarm go off like that?

-2 When something goes off, it's not good anymore.
+2 not be good anymore.

 - Put the milk in the fridge or it will go off.